minderov/proper-graph/README.md

 g.shortestPath("New York City", "Singapore");
 // returns { nodes: ["New York City", "Toronto", "Tokyo", "Singapore"], length: 910 }

-// Just $910 if we go through Toronto and Tokyo, I almost payed $1500.
+// Just $910 if we go through Toronto and Tokyo, I almost paid $1500.
 // So much money saved, thanks proper-graph!

 // How about from San Francisco to Singapore?
 Should I go through Tokyo?